Michael Tugendhat

-Sir Michael George Tugendhat KC (born 21 October 1944), styled The Hon.
-Mr Justice Tugendhat, and referred to as Tugendhat J in legal writing, is a retired High Court judge in England and Wales.
+Sir Michael George Tugendhat (born 21 October 1944) is a retired High Court judge in England and Wales.
 He was the High Court's senior media judge, taking over that role from Mr Justice Eady on 1 October 2010.

 Early life

 Michael Tugendhat is the son of Georg Tugendhat, an immigrant from Vienna, Austria, who founded a petrochemical refinery in Manchester, and his British wife Marie Littledale.
 His elder brother is Lord Tugendhat, a Conservative politician, businessman, and author, while one of his sons is Tom Tugendhat, a Conservative MP.
 Sir Michael is married and has four sons.
 His father was from a Jewish family, and converted to Catholicism.

 Education

 Tugendhat attended Ampleforth College and Gonville and Caius College, Cambridge, where he studied philosophy and classics.
-He won the Henry Fellowship to attend Yale Law School and studied at the Hague Academy of International Law before being called to the Bar by the Inner Temple in 1969.
+He won the Henry Fellowship to attend Yale Law School and studied at the Hague Academy of International Law before being called to the bar by the Inner Temple in 1969.
 He then joined Five Raymond Buildings, a set of barristers' chambers specialising in media and entertainment law.